Graduate Program Information

 Certification and Career Outcomes

 Graduates who pass the New York State Certification Exams will become certified to teach Childhood grades 1-6 and TESOL Education in grades Pre K-12.
-Career options include Childhood teachers who provide support to English Language Learners (ELL) in general education classes, or as English as a New Language (ENL) teachers.
+Career options include Childhood teachers who provide support to English Language Learners (ELL) in general education classes, or as English as a New Language (ENL) teachers who provide push-in, pull-out or stand-alone instruction for ELLs.

 Prior to student teaching in Childhood students must complete: